zepedropaixao/zepedropaixao.github.io/projects/simi.md

 # Technical Solution

-On the technical side, SIMI is constituted mainly by a back-end a front-end and mobile app.
+On the technical side, SIMI is constituted mainly by a back-end a front-end and a mobile app.

 ## Back-End